Open Tuesday – Saturday, 10a – 5p

 POINT TIMELINE

 After the last major continental glacier receded, humans began to move into the valley.
 The earliest documented evidence of people in Jackson Hole are Folsom projectile points from the Paleoindian Period which date to about 11,000 years ago.
 Over the next several thousand years, many different indigenous groups would establish both campsites and transportation routes throughout the valley.
 These groups include but were not limited to: The Mountain Shoshone (also called Sheep-Eaters), Eastern or Plains Shoshone, Crow, Bannock, Blackfoot, Northern Arapaho, Gros Ventre and Nez Perce.
 Traces of their camps and transportation routes are still visible in the numerous archaeological sites on both the valley floor and in the high Tetons.
 These sites suggest that these groups used the valley seasonally, arriving in mid-May and following snowmelt into the mountains in late fall.
 They made good use of a wide range of the region’s abundant food sources, following herds of elk, bison or bighorn sheep.
 Berries, tubers, roots and nuts – especially pine nuts from the white bark pine tree – were also part of their diet.
-Archaeological evidence suggests and oral histories from the Shoshone confirm, that pine nuts would have been an important staple.
+Archaeological evidence suggests, and oral histories from the Shoshone confirm, that pine nuts would have been an important staple.
 Large family groups would have taken communal gathering trips into the mountains to collect and process this exceptionally nutritious form of fat and protein.

 As technologies advanced in food processing and hunting, these seasonal populations expanded, as evidenced by the increased number of archaeological sites dating from later periods.
 Obsidian, a form of volcanic glass, became a popular material for all manner of tools.
 Because of its incredibly sharp nature and easy flaking properties, obsidian was an important resource, readily available locally, for producing spear points.